 Do I have a Opioid Addiction Lawsuit?

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in opioid addiction lawsuits.
-We are handling individual litigation nationwide and currently accepting new overdose cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Free Case Evaluation: Again, if you were harmed by a prescription opioid drug, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.